marvel-nccr/quantum-mobile/docs/developers/build-cloud.md

 cd quantum-mobile
 ```

-To allow ansible to connect to the server, you should adapt the `inventory.yml` file, to contain the correct connection details for the desired server.
+The `inventory.yml` already contains templates for connecting to servers from different cloud providers, which are easy to populate with the connection details for your server.
 For example, to connect to an `aws` host, adapt:

 ```yaml